home-assistant/developers.home-assistant/docs/hassio_hass.md

 ssh paulus@127.0.0.1 -p 10022 -L10081:172.30.32.2:80
 ```

 As long as the terminal window with the SSH connection is open, the port forwarding will remain active.

 Now let's open a new terminal window and start Home Assistant.

 First, make sure Home Assistant will load the Hass.io component by adding `hassio:` to your `configuration.yaml` file.
-Next, we will need to tell Hass.io component how to connect to the remote Hass.io instance, we do this using environment variables.
+Next, we will need to tell Hass.io component how to connect to the remote Hass.io instance, we do this by setting the `HASSIO` and `HASSIO_TOKEN` environment variables when starting Home Assistant.
+Note that the `HASSIO` value is not the same as the one that we saw above.

 ```bash
 HASSIO=127.0.0.1:10081 HASSIO_TOKEN=<VALUE OF HASSIO_TOKEN> hass
 ```

 Voila.
 Your local Home Assistant installation will now connect to a remote Hass.io instance.